-This course is designed for those students who lack the trigonometry skills needed to perform successfully in Calculus I. Topics include: angle measurement, right triangle trigonometry, trigonometric identities, trigonometric equations, graphs of trigonometric functions, inverse trigonometry functions, vectors and oblique triangles, and exponential and logarithmic functions.
+This course is designed for those students who lack the trigonometry skills needed to perform successfully in Calculus I. Topics include: angle measurement; right triangle trigonometry; trigonometric identities; trigonometric equations; graphs of trigonometric functions; inverse trigonometric functions; oblique triangles; and exponential and logarithmic functions.
 Three hours lecture per week.
-Prerequisite: College Algebra (MATH 121) with a grade of C or better recommended, or NYS Regents in Algebra2/Trigonometry or Math B, or permission of instructor.
+Prerequisite: College Algebra (MATH121) with a grade of C or better, or 3 years of high school mathematics with a grade of 80 or above on the third New York State Regents mathematics examination, or permission of instructor.